Device Configuration provides administrators and technicians with powerful management tools, but what exactly is it? This blog details the basics.

 Device Configuration is where detailed configuration management of Cisco collaboration devices can be performed using pre-defined Templates and Cisco xAPI commands.

-It is also where Device Management and Automation (DMA) can be provided with reference information (Locations and Labels).
-These will be used to configure device details in the DMA database.
+It is also where Device Management and Automation (DMA) can be provided with reference information (Locations and Labels) to configure device details in the DMA database.

 Please note: In the initial releases of DMA the Locations of devices are extracted from the TMS database and are not directly editable in DMA.
-In a similar way Labels are also not currently editable in DMA and of course, will not have been extracted from TMS as it doesn’t support them.
+Similarly, Labels are also not currently editable in DMA and, of course, will not have been extracted from TMS as it doesn’t support them.

 Device Configuration Basics

-Important: Device Templates is a new menu item in VQCM 3.11 (DMA 1.1).
-We recommend that you read the, ‘DMA Device Templates and Templates Modules chapter in our 3.11 Release Notes, before using the features outlined below.
+Important: Device Templates is a new menu item from VQCM 3.11 (DMA 1.1).
+We recommend reading the ‘DMA Device Templates and Templates Modules’ chapter in our 3.11 Release Notes before using the features outlined below.

 Device Templates in DMA are the equivalent of the ‘Configuration Templates’ function found in the ‘Systems’ section of TMS.
-The primary use case for Device Templates is ensuring standard configurations are applied to all endpoints in the environment.
-This process assures critical security, performance and capability settings are maintained.
+The primary use case for Device Templates is ensuring standard configurations are applied to all endpoints in the environment, assuring critical security, performance and capability settings are maintained.

 Before creating templates, you will need to create one or more Template Modules.
 These contain the commands or configuration settings that will be sent to the collaboration device.